captain-shrugging-pants/scatter-explorer/README.md

 freq, ampl = star_a['time'], star_a['flux]

 ```
+"SPOC" being the author, "120" stands for 120-second cadence of the lightcurve.

 If you're used to saving your files differently, please do modify the relevant lines in ```stellar_explorer/loaders.py```.
 I'm always used to saving in the above mentioned format.